 Many companies and websites now host email services for users, so you have a lot of choices when it comes to which email client you should use, and for what purpose.
 One of those companies is Internet mega-corporation Google, and they knew that there was a better way to do email.
 That's why they came up with Gmail.

-Gmail is a free email service created and managed by Google.
+Gmail is a free email service created by Google.
 Besides standard email functions, Gmail has a few other standout features.
-These include its large memory storage space, ability to get your email from just about any computer (since Gmail is entirely on the Internet), and the ability to unsend messages.
+These include its large memory storage space, its ability to get you your email on just about any computer or device, and its ability to let you un-send messages.

 Forget searching through your whole email inbox for a reply to one of your emails, or the email that was originally replied to.
 With Gmail's "conversations" function, you can keep track of all emails replied to back and forth between you and other people all in the same place.

 2. Unsend a message if you have second thoughts.

 Did you send an email to the wrong person, or one that you regret sending at all?
 You have a limited amount of time to use it, but you can click "Undo" after sending an email.
 Gmail will put it on hold so that you can go back and re-evaluate it.